The Mobius2 data formats

 If a model input series is not provided with data, it is filled as 0.
 If it is provided with some values and you don’t interpolate (see below), missing values are also filled with 0.
 You should avoid this unless 0 is actually a legitimate value for this input.

-Comparison series are filled with nan (non-numbers).
-Missing values in observation series are ignored when e.g. computing goodness-of-fit stats.
+Missing values in comparison series are filled with nan (non-numbers).
+Missing values in observation series are ignored when e.g. computing goodness-of-fit stats, allowing you to only compare at the dates where you have observation data.

 Series indexing